KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-MovieListings by Tueti](https://github.com/Tueti/MMM-MovieListings)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-MovieListings.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-MP3Player by asimhsidd](https://github.com/asimhsidd/MMM-MP3Player)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-MP3Player.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-MP3Player by x3mEr](https://github.com/x3mEr/MMM-MP3Player)

-1. - W - package.json issue: license should be a valid SPDX license expression
+1. `package.json` issue: license should be a valid SPDX license expression
-2. - W - No compatible or wrong license field in 'package.json'.
+2. Issue: No compatible or wrong license field in 'package.json'.
 Without that, we can't use an image.
 3. Typo: Found 'Magic Mirror' in file `MMM-MP3Player.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-MPD by timjong93](https://github.com/timjong93/MMM-MPD)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - W - package.json issue: license should be a valid SPDX license expression
+2. `package.json` issue: license should be a valid SPDX license expression
-3. - W - No compatible or wrong license field in 'package.json'.
+3. Issue: No compatible or wrong license field in 'package.json'.
 Without that, we can't use an image.
 4. Typo: Found 'Magic Mirror' in file `mpd_client.js`: Replace it with `MagicMirror²`.

 ## [MMM-MplayerRadio by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-MplayerRadio)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
 2. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-MPR121 by PatriceG](https://github.com/PatriceG/MMM-MPR121)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-MPR121.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.